 }

-This controller action is fine for a simple add, but what would happen if you wanted to do things such as send an email to the admin when a post was added, or update another model association when a post was added?
-This is additional logic, but this logic shouldn’t go in the controller file.
+This controller action is fine for a simple add, but what would happen if you wanted to send an email to the admin when a post was added or update another model association when a post was added?
+This is additional logic, but it shouldn’t go in the controller file.

 public function addPost($data = array(), $emailAdmin = true) {